Rohitbhil/organizational-workspace-Insights/README.md

 ## Project Overview

-The **Organizational Workspace Analytics** project is a **data visualization dashboard** built using **Streamlit** and **PostgreSQL**, designed to provide insights into organizational data.
+The **Organizational Workspace Analytics** project is a data visualization dashboard built using Streamlit and PostgreSQL, designed to provide insights into organizational data.
 The project focuses on handling a complex database schema and enabling interactive data exploration through dynamic dashboards.

-During this internship at **XYZ.ai**, we were provided with a **PostgreSQL database schema containing 69 tables**.
+During this internship at XYZ.ai, we were provided with a PostgreSQL database schema containing 69 tables.
 Our task was to populate the database with realistic dummy data and create an interactive Streamlit dashboard to answer predefined analytical questions.

 ---

 ## Key Features

 ### Database Population
-- Inserted realistic dummy data into all 69 PostgreSQL tables using **pgAdmin4**.
+- Inserted realistic dummy data into all 69 PostgreSQL tables using pgAdmin4.

 ### Database Connection
-- Connected the PostgreSQL database to Python using **SQLAlchemy** (`create_engine`).
+- Connected the PostgreSQL database to Python using SQLAlchemy (`create_engine`).

 ### Interactive Dashboard
 - **Organization Dropdown** – Select one organization.